valoran-M/diqt/README.md

 # Diqt: Formalization of hashtables with Radix trees and PArray in Coq

 This library provides two hashtable structures.
-They use either Radix trees and positive integers, or persistant arrays `Coq.PArray` and machine integers.
+They use either Radix trees and positive integers, or persistent arrays `Coq.PArray` and machine integers.
 Their purpose is to be efficient when evaluating the code with Coq's virtual machine `vm_compute`.